CrazyForks/DebDroid/README.md

 # DebDroid - Debian On Android

 > [!WARNING]
-> The script only supports `aarch64`.
+> This project only supports `aarch64`.
 It will terminate immediately if run on a different architecture.

+> [!WARNING]
+> This project is intended for Android devices running Linux kernel `3.10` or later (released December 2017).
+Older kernels are likely to cause major issues and are unsupported.

 DebDroid provides a lightweight and minimal Debian chroot environment for Android devices.
 It manages an isolated, native Debian, Linux-like userland without depending on Termux or additional user-space layers.
 It's ideal for power users, developers, and tinkerers who want to run a sandboxed Debian environment as close to the actual Android system.